DigiBP/Team-24DIGIBP2/README.md

 <img width="1433" alt="Invoice Template Records google" src="https://github.com/DigiBP/Team-24DIGIBP2/assets/161338513/f2288d3b-7516-4229-966e-3c0b4ac6bf31">

-Description: Once the invoice is generated, it is stored in a specific Google Drive folder dedicated to invoice records, allowing easy access and management.
+Description: The invoice generation process begins with a custom webhook that triggers the automated creation of an invoice from a predefined template in Google Sheets.
+This approach ensures that every invoice adheres to the company's standards for uniformity and accuracy, laying the groundwork for reliable financial documentation.

 **Step 3:** Notify Accounts Department

 <img width="1351" alt="Notify accounts department make" src="https://github.com/DigiBP/Team-24DIGIBP2/assets/161338513/fe4960c6-ef52-4cab-a0bb-fe85146911ca">

-Description: After the invoice generation, the accounts department is automatically notified.
-This step involves downloading the invoice file from Google Drive, sending an email to the accounts department, and confirming the action with a webhook response.
+Description: Following the generation of the invoice, the accounts department is automatically notified.
+This notification process involves downloading the invoice from Google Drive, sending an email to the accounts department, and confirming the notification with a webhook response, ensuring that the accounts team can immediately start their review and processing tasks.